gshipley/enterprise_training/AdminTraining.md

 If you do now have the above RPM packages installed on your node host, follow the directions in lab 17 to install the Jenkins packages.
 Make sure to clear the cache on the broker host after installing the new packages.

-##**Create Jenkins gear**
+##**Create a Jenkins gear**

-In order to use Jenkins on OpenShift Enterprise, you will need to create an application gear to contain the Jenkins application.
+In order to use Jenkins on OpenShift Enterprise, you will need to create an application gear to contains the Jenkins application.
 This is done using the *rhc app create* command line tool, or you can use the web console to create the application.
 The syntax for using the command line tool is as follows:

 	$ rhc app create -a jenkins -t jenkins